 So you decided to enter or reenter the trading card and memorabilia collecting world.
 Great!
 Maybe you are a new collector or just returning to the hobby of your youth.
 Or perhaps you are looking for the perfect gift for the sports fan on your list.
-Either way, eBay provides plenty of opportunity to find trading cards and memorabilia of your favorite players, teams, movies, TV shows and more.
+Either way, eBay provides plenty of opportunities to find trading cards and memorabilia of your favorite players, teams, movies, TV shows and more.

 Here is a look at the top five tips for new eBay trading card and memorabilia buyers.
 Be sure to register for an account before you get started.